ligolang/ligo/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 </Syntax>
 <Syntax syntax="reasonligo">

 It turns out we can do better.
 Tezos has a lazy container – big map.
-The contents of big map are read, deserialised and typechecked during the call to `Big_map.find_opt`, and not at the beginning of the transaction.
+The contents of big map are read, deserialised and type-checked during the call to `Big_map.find_opt`, and not at the beginning of the transaction.
 We can use this container to store the code of our heavy entrypoints: we need to add a `big_map(bool, entrypoint_lambda)` to the storage record, and then use `Big_map.find_opt` to fetch the code of the entrypoint from storage.
 (Note: in theory, we could use `big_map(unit, entrypoint_lambda)`, but, unfortunately, `unit` type is not comparable, so we cannot use it as a big map index).

 Here is how it looks like:
 ```reasonligo skip